 Emma Seppala, a Science Director at Stanford University, has written how in a landmark study, Barbara Frederickson and her colleagues found that practicing 7 weeks of loving-kindness meditation increased love, joy, contentment, gratitude, pride, hope, interest, amusement, and awe.
 These positive emotions then produced increases in a wide range of personal resources (e.g., increased mindfulness, purpose in life, social support, decreased illness symptoms), which, in turn, predicted increased life satisfaction and reduced depressive symptoms.

 Why that works wasn’t part of the study.
-I have my own theory — we know the brain can’t tell the difference between what is “real” and what it vividly imagines, if the experience creates a strong enough feeling to feel “real”, and it will initiate a physical reaction.
+I have my own theory — we know the brain can’t tell the difference between what is “real” and what it vividly imagines.
+If the experience creates a strong enough feeling to feel “real”, it will initiate a physical reaction.
 If you’re dubious about that here’s an example that you can probably relate to.
-Ever woken up with a violent jolt, and you know that you were dreaming about falling?
+Have you ever woken up with a violent jolt, and you know that you were dreaming about falling?
 But you’re in bed, there’s absolutely no way you were falling!
-Your brain was just convinced you were…
+Your brain was just convinced you were, hence the physical reaction.

 I usually end these posts with a round-up of both meditation related and non-meditation related ideas and tactics that our community is using to enhance their experience in the subject of the post.
 On the former, I think it’s clear that meditation is definitely no catch all cure that will magically improve our relationships, but there’s clearly many aspects of it that can potentially help.
 On the latter, well… I’m not going to turn this into a relationship counselling session!
 “Relationships” is a complicated area and there’s people better placed to share in that space.

-A book that’s been recommended to me seems to explore the meditation/relationships link further (once you get over the cheese-fest title that seems to be a re-requisite for any book designed to help us!) but I haven’t read it yet.
+There’s a book that’s been recommended to me seems to explore the meditation/relationships link further (once you get over the cheese-fest title that seems to be a pre-requisite for any book designed to help us!) but I haven’t read it yet.
 Masha Lucas PhD, a neuropsychologist from Emory University, has written “Rewire Your Brain for Love: Creating Vibrant Relationships Using the Science of Mindfulness”.
-If you’ve read it or you have any other recommendations I’d love to hear from you ([email protected]).
+If you’ve read it or you have any other recommendations I’d love to hear from you (niraj at mindunlocked dot co).